 The following methods of non-graphical editing are available:

 During placement, the Harness Connector mode of the Properties panel can be accessed by pressing the Tab key.
+Once the harness connector is placed, all options appear.

 After placement, the Harness Connector mode of the Properties panel can be accessed in one of the following ways: